Real4XoR/KawaiiCon-Box-CTF-2025/README.md

 ## Challenge 1 - Padlock Riddle

-First box contains multiple locks on a rod with loads on keys that could open any one of them.
-Riddle to find four keys with numbers on them to unlock combo lock.
+There are two ways to open the box - either you solve the puzzle and get the combo lock code or you pick the other lock.
+Both open the first box.

-#### Riddles
+#### Puzzle

-TODO
+eight locks with 35 keys

+locks attached to chain

+only three keys work

+all locks have letters on them

+all keys have ROT-X letters on them

+letter correspond with the number of its place in alphabet e.g. A=1 B=2 ...
+Z=26

+correct 3 digits will unlock combo pad lock

 #### Materials Required:

 - Combo lock
+- Regular lock
+- Chain
+- Lots of keys, three of which work

 ## Challnge 2 - Smart Camera